 - traffic situation

 - road conditions.

-The graph shows the approximate relationship between constant speed and driving range.
-Driving at a lower constant speed helps increase the electric motor's driving range.
+The graph shows the approximate relationship between constant speed and range, where a lower constant speed has a positive effect on range.

-Higher ambient temperature and deactivated climate system are also more favorable for range.
+A higher outside temperature and deactivated climate control are also more beneficial for the range.